 ABOUT OUR ARECA PALM

 Hey there, I’m an Areca palm!
 If you’re feeling formal, you can call me Dypsis lutescens, but I think we’re better mates than that.
-I’m pretty damn popular around here because not only do I bring the tropics into your house, but I come with a handwoven seagrass basket!
+I’m pretty damn popular around here because not only do I bring the tropics into your house, I also come with a hand painted pot!

 I’m native to Madagascar, where I enjoy the cool and shady environment found underneath the canopies of large trees.
 In your home, my tall, slender leaves and feathery appearance makes me perfect for placing in a corner of a room or somewhere without much space as I’ll grow upwards.